efugier/smartcat/CONTRIBUTING.md

 #### Logic flow:

-The prompt object is passed through the entire program, enriched with the input (from stdin) and then the response.
-The response is them written stdout and the whole thing is saved a the last prompt for re-use.
+The prompt object is passed through the entire program, enriched with the input (from stdin) and then the third party response.
+The third party response is then written stdout and the whole conversation (including the input and the response) is then saved as the last prompt for re-use.

 ```python
 main